 Construction cost payments will not be disbursed until work has been inspected and approved by an Authority inspector.
-If the Authority denies the final inspection for any reason, the Sponsor must correct the deficiencies and submit a second inspection request for another on-site final or final desk review inspection.
+If the Authority denies the final inspection for any reason, the Sponsor must correct the deficiency(ies) and submit a second inspection request for another on-site final or final desk review inspection.
 This process will continue until the final inspection receives approval.
 The Authority will deduct \$25.00 from the developer fee for each final inspection beyond #1.
 Once the work has been approved, the Authority will request a check for payment of construction costs.
 Payment requests are typically processed within fourteen (14) days.

-Once the Sponsor receives the construction costs payment for a completed project, the Sponsor has fourteen 2019 ER Manual Page | 9

-(14) calendar days to deliver payment and obtain the signature of the Contractor using the Final Payment Certification (HTF-4C) form, indicating that the Contractor has received payment in full for construction work performed.
+Once the Sponsor receives the construction costs payment for a completed project, the Sponsor has fourteen (14) calendar days to deliver payment and obtain the signature of the Contractor using the Final Payment Certification (HTF-4C) form, indicating that the Contractor has received payment in full for construction work performed.
 Please be aware that \$25.00 deductions for revised work write-ups or re-inspections CANNOT be deducted from the construction costs payment.
 Contractors must receive payment in-full.
 Once the Contractor has received payment for the work, the following items must be submitted to the Authority:

-- 1. (HTF-4A) Draw Request for Payment of Developer Fee (unless already submitted) - 2.
-(HTF-4C) Certification of Payment - 3.
-Copy of cashed/cancelled check given to the Contractor by the sponsor reflecting full payment for all construction cost. - 4.
-If two Contractors have been hired, both must provide #2 and #3 above.
+- 1. (HTF-4A) Draw Request for Payment of Developer Fee (unless already submitted); and - 2.
+(HTF-4C) Certification of Payment; - 3.
+Copy of cashed/cancelled check given to the Contractor by the Sponsor, reflecting full payment for all construction costs.